 Student success is at the top of the list of institutional values at Inver Hills Community College, and multiple initiatives are in place to help students make the most of their time in school.
 For one, select bachelor's and master's degrees can be earned right on the Inver Grove Heights campus thanks to partnerships with four-year schools like the College of St. Scholastica and Saint Mary's University of Minnesota.

-What's more, the Adult Success though Accelerated Pathways (ASAP) program can help add some speed and flexibility to degree plans for returning students.
+What's more, the Adult Success through Accelerated Pathways (ASAP) program can help add some speed and flexibility to degree plans for returning students.
 Prior learning assessments (PLAs) can provide course credit for job training and life experience, and personalized degree planning and advising are available throughout the program.

-Inver Hills has also been recognized as a great option for military veterans, earning a No. 6 ranking among all community colleges nationwide from Military Times in 2017.
+Inver Hills has also been recognized as a great option for military veterans, earning a No. 5 ranking among all community colleges nationwide from Military Times in 2020.

-Itasca Community College (Grand Rapids)
+Anoka-Ramsey Community College (Coon Rapids)